-Students whose academic achievement over a semester places them in the top 10-12% of their class earn Dean's List standing.
-Students must be enrolled for a minimum of 12 credit hours during the semester to be eligible.
+Students whose academic achievement over an academic year with 18 or more credits completed places them in the top 10% of their class earn Dean's List standing.

 Beta Gamma Sigma

 Students whose academic achievement is amongst the top 20% of their graduating class, will be invited to join Beta Gamma Sigma National Honors Society.
 Students will be recognized for their achievement at the Graduation Awards Ceremony.